 - If one does not have another sword or saber on hand, measuring for the fit is possible.
 Stand at a modified position of attention with your arm extended down at your side and your fingers extended down.

-- Measure from your eye to the “V” between your thumb and your index finger.
-Using this measurement, the correct sword length depends on the type of piece:
+- Measure from your eye level to the “V” between your thumb and your index finger.
+Using this measurement, the correct sword length depends on the type of weapon:

 - Army Officer Saber, Navy Officer Sword, Coast Guard Officer Sword, USMC NCO sword, NOAA Commissioned Corps Sword, and Public Health Service Sword – above measurement minus 3 inches.